Skip to content

 Appeals must be completed while you are enrolled and before the end of the semester or academic year.
 If you are enrolled in the Fall semester for example, you cannot appeal in the Spring semester unless you have enrolled in Spring as well.
 To allow appeals to be processed in a timely manner, the last day to submit an appeal is six weeks before the end of a semester.

-- For 2024-2025 verification forms (including EFC appeals), please navigate to Student Forms.
+• For 2025-2026 verification forms (including SAI appeals), please navigate to Student Forms.
 Only committed or continuing Baruch students can access Student Forms.